Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

-In Protocol.\ref{protocol2-ftbqc}, we note that Alice only use cluster state to prepare quantum error-correcting codes according to Protocol.\ref{protocol1-cluster}.
-In contrast to brickwork state, cluster state can reduce quantum resource consumption.
-Although the encoded circuit in preparation may be leaked to Bob, the prepared quantum error-correcting codes are unknown to Bob.
-Hence, these codes can be used as logical unit to build encoded brickwork state to do fault-tolerant quantum computation.
-The fault-tolerant quantum gates are needed to transfer on the encoded brickwork state.
-For each encoded logical qubit on brickwork state, the measurements are performed simultaneously.
+In Protocol.\ref{protocol2-ftbqc}, we note that Alice only uses cluster states to prepare the quantum error-correcting codes according to Protocol.\ref{protocol1-cluster}.
+In contrast to the original brickwork state, the cluster state can reduce quantum resource consumption.
+One important note we need to emphasize is that although the encoded circuit in preparation may be leaked to Bob, the prepared quantum error-correcting codes are unknown to Bob.
+Hence, these codes can be used as ''{\em logical units}'' to build an encoded brickwork state to perform fault-tolerant quantum computation.